 The BT program in construction management allows students to specialize in commercial, heavy, residential and specialty construction and facility management.
-Students learn to organize, lead and manage the building construction business processes related to real estate, facility and infrastructure projects, all founded in Christian values.
-Alternatively, the Associate of Technology degree in Automotive Service is a two-year program both concentrate on skills required by the construction industry.
+Students learn to organize, lead, and manage the business processes of building construction related to real estate, facility and infrastructure projects, all founded in Christian values.
+Alternatively, the Associate of Technology degree in Construction Management is a two-year program both concentrate on skills required by the construction industry.

 Construction managers represent the interests of the building owner or the contractor and interact with architects, engineers, subcontractors, vendors and suppliers to ensure the success of the construction projects in the built environment.
 This program focuses on the business of construction and technology, such as building information modeling.

 During your first year, you'll help construct a real home.
 You'll be involved with

 the foundation, framing, wiring, pluming, and more.
 By your second year, you'll be

 combining this practical experience with business and management coursework.

 Once you've completed your Bachelor or Associate degree, you'll be ready to sit for the following licensure tests:

 - general contractor